damjanZGB/lufthansa-inspiria-strands/docs/ARCHITECTURE.md

   - `default_origin`,
   - latest antiPhaser snapshot (already emitted by Lambda),
   - conversation summary for Destination Scout context.

+The initial manifest lives in `config/supervisor.strands.json` and encodes these nodes, personas, and routing thresholds.

 ## Suggested Repo Structure